percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/partial_backups.rst

    $ xtrabackup --databases='mysql sys performance_schema ...'

-:option:`xtrabackup --databases-file` specifies a file that can contain multiple databases and tables in the ``databasename[.tablename]`` form, one element name per line in the file.
+`xtrabackup --databases-file` specifies a file that can contain multiple databases and tables in the ``databasename[.tablename]`` form, one element name per line in the file.
 Names are matched exactly, case-sensitive, with no pattern or regular expression matching.